strimzi/strimzi-ui/docs/Build.md

 - Move the built UI directory `dist` and `node_modules` to the required location
 - Sets the entrypoint to a script/command which runs the UI Server: `node dist/server/main.js`

-Further details to be added once https://github.com/strimzi/proposals/pull/6 has been finalized.
+Further details/refinement to be added once https://github.com/strimzi/strimzi-ui/issues/62 has been finalized.